Floorp-Projects/Floorp/intl/icu/source/data/cldr-icu-readme.txt

 #                iterators, you need to update  <fileset id="brkitr" ...> under
 #                <target name="clean" ...> to clean the correct set of files.
 #
+#                If there are new CLDR resource bundle types, you may need to
+#                updated the <remapper> sections to put these in the correct
+#                data subfolder for ICU.
+#
 #    icu4c/source/data/xml/      - If you are adding a new locale, break
 #                iterator, collation tailoring, or rule-based number formatter,
 #                you may need to add a corresponding xml file in (respectively)